woojinv/pomodoroTimer/README.md

 - [x] fix placement of stop/reset buttons when content is centered
 - [ ] center all content vertically?
 - [ ] add button hover effect.
+- [ ] refactor to add css classes instead of directly modifying styles with JS.

 ## Functional Requirements